Known About Fluoride

 "Drinking fluoridated water may reduce the risk of tooth decay."

 OMG!
-The chance of getting tooth decay might be reduced?
+The chance of getting a cavity might be reduced.

 The same can be said for drinking clean water.

 Consuming fluoridated water, however, certainly does increase the risk of dental fluorosis, visible evidence of an individual's susceptibility to fluoride's adverse systemic effects.
 The British Fluoridation Society says the prevalence of dental fluorosis is 15% in nonfluoridated areas and 48% in fluoridated areas.

 Another Australian Study Revels Statistical Spin

 In a 2010 study, Community effectiveness of public water fluoridation in reducing children's dental disease, Jason Armfield (one of the 3 authors of the above 2002 Australian survey) reported these results: